 From our research facilities through our doctoral program to our professorship career ladders, we have put together an overall package that offers excellent young scientists unique opportunities in the Germany research community.

-Successful candidates will be employed as Max Planck Research Group Leaders for a period of five years at a Max Planck Institute of their choice.
+Successful candidates will be employed as Max Planck Research Group Leaders for a period of six years at a Max Planck Institute of their choice.
 The MPG/the institute will provide the required facilities.

 Research group leaders will be appointed as a TUM Tenure Track Assistant Professor when they start their employment with the MPG (at the same time, if possible).
 They will have the same rights and obligations as university professors (e.g. the right to award doctorates).
 They will enjoy full academic and organizational autonomy, i.e. they will have the same ranking as the other professors.

 The initial appointment as professor at TUM will be for 6 years on leave.
 To ensure that the jointly appointed professors are treated equally to other assistant professors at TUM, the teaching workload during the tenure phase is 5 contact ours per week during the semester (SWS).
 This teaching can be carried out at TUM and at an International Max Planck Research School (IMPRS).
 Teaching at TUM